inception-health/engineeringladders/Developer.md

   <img alt="Developer 3" src="charts/developer-3.png">
 </picture>

-- **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
+- **Expertise: Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
-- **Designs**: designs and implements medium to large size features while reducing the system's tech debt
+- **System: Designs**: designs and implements medium to large size features while reducing the system's tech debt
-- **Supports**: proactively supports other team members and helps them to be successful
+- **People: Supports**: proactively supports other team members and helps them to be successful
-- **Challenges**: challenges the team processes, looking for ways to improve them
+- **Process: Challenges**: challenges the team processes, looking for ways to improve them
-- **Team**: makes an impact on the whole team, not just on specific parts of it
+- **Influence: Team**: makes an impact on the whole team, not just on specific parts of it

 ## D4 - Developer 4